froazin/devcontainers/features/src/nodejs/NOTES.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----

-_Note: This file was auto-generated from the [devcontainer-feature.json](https://github.com/froazin/devcontainers/blob/main/features/src/nodejs/devcontainer-feature.json).
-Add additional notes to a `NOTES.md`._